-He's the main rage from the Fury Quartet, his lyrics are like machetes and his rhymes like grenades.
-He is a social and political activist who voices his views as loudly as possible, his name is Zack De La Rocha !!!
+He's the main "rager" from the Fury Quartet, his lyrics are like machetes, and his rhymes are like grenades.
+He is a social and political activist who screams his views as loudly as possible, his name is Zack De La Rocha !!!

-2. His father was part of the Los Four movement that operated in the 1970s.
-A group of Mexican artists who brought the Chicano culture (Mexican identity in the US) to the mainstream of American culture through the art of music, painting, sculpture and more.
+2. His father was part of the Los Four movement in the 1970s.
+A group of Mexican artists who brought the Chicano culture (Mexican identity in the US) to the mainstream of American culture through the art of music, painting, sculpture, and more.

 4. When he was 6 his parents divorced and he moved with his mother to Irvine in east Los Angeles, where he absorbed the racism in full "glory."